peter-sutton/peter-sutton.github.io/papers.md

-# Publications - By Topic and By Year
+# Publications

+<p>My publications are listed by topic and subsequently by year. </p>

 ## By Topic